Sahruddin Jamal: Political career

 Chairman of MPIB on 31 May 2020.

 On 15 December 2022, the political appointment of Sahruddin as the Chairman of MPIB was terminated.

 In the 2022 Johor state election, Sahruddin was renominated by PN to defend the Bukit Kepong seat.
 He defended the seat and was reelected to the Johor Assembly as the Bukit Kepong MLA for the second term.

+On 30 December 2025, Sahruddin announced his resignation as the Johor PN chief of Perikatan Nasional (PN), following the resignation of PN president Muhyiddin Yassin.